jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 # Block Editor Release Process for Major Releases

 This guide will clarify how to handle the block editor portion of a major WordPress release.
-This is a living document and feedback is welcomed as the hope is this can be continually improved as more people get experience managing this side of a release cycle.
+This is a living document, and feedback is welcomed as the hope is this can be continually improved as more people get experience managing this side of a release cycle.

-## Release Process Roles
+## Release Team Roles Involved

-*   **Timeline planner:** this involves mapping out key milestones for the editor release squad to be aware of, making sure Gutenberg releases line up well, and helping remind/wrangle work around those dates.
-*   **Project Board Manager:** this includes setting up the board, adding automations, keeping the board up to date with priority issues, triage of incoming GitHub issues, and reporting to teams any major blockers.
-*   **Release Wrangler:** this role involves managing the actual packaging of the release and working with the wider release squad.
-*   **Communication Wrangler:** this includes helping wrangle dev notes, attending meetings to share important information, and reporting back updates to the release squad.
+### Editor tech leads

+Coordinate merging of new features from Gutenberg plugin into core.
+This involves making sure all relevant feature work is merged and stable in the plugin before updating the npm packages and then updating the package versions in core.
+It also involves making sure any relevant PHP changes are manually added to the core codebase.

+### Editor triage leads

+Set up and manage the release project board on GitHub and triage incoming bug reports for issues that need fixing during the release cycle.
+Run regular triage sessions in WordPress Slack, both synchronously and async.
+Ping Editor tech leads and feature developers as needed about any urgent bugs.

+### Documentation leads

+Wrangle dev notes for any new features or changes that impact the developer/extender community.

 ## Quick Reference Timeline

 This is a list of the major time-critical tasks, sorted by when they should be done:

+**2 months before Beta 1**

+*   Set up the release project board on GitHub.
+*   Audit experimental APIs in Gutenberg
+*   Create an overview issue of PHP changes that need to be manually added in core.

 **1 month before Beta 1**

-*   Set up the release project board on GitHub.
-*   Audit experimental APIs.

-**2 weeks before Beta 1**

 *   Update Trunk with the latest Gutenberg packages and PHP changes.

-**1 week before Beta 1**

-*   Compile a list of the main editor features for the release (this list is needed for the Beta 1 release post).
 *   Create tracking issue for dev notes (dev notes should be published by RC1 and need plenty of time to wrangle).

 **Between Beta 1 and last RC**

 *   Triage recent bug reports and unlabelled issues for critical regressions.

-**2 days before each Beta/RC release**
+**The week before each Beta/RC release**

-*   Go through all merged Pull Requests labelled [Backport to WP Beta/RC](https://github.com/WordPress/gutenberg/issues?q=label%3A%22Backport+to+WP+Beta%2FRC%22+is%3Aclosed) and check that they are OK to include.
+*   Go through all merged Pull Requests labeled [Backport to WP Beta/RC](https://github.com/WordPress/gutenberg/issues?q=label%3A%22Backport+to+WP+Beta%2FRC%22+is%3Aclosed) and check that they are OK to include.
 *   Review any open Pull Requests with the same label.
 *   Start package update/core patch process (described below).

 ## Planning before the first Major Release Beta

-**Planning the editor releases and communicating the deadlines**
+**Planning the last editor release and communicating deadlines**

 At the start of each release cycle, a planning post is published ([example from 5.6](https://make.wordpress.org/core/2020/08/13/wordpress-5-6-release-planning/)) that shows key milestones leading up to a major WordPress release.
-With Gutenberg releases happening biweekly, you can then map out the releases of Gutenberg that will align with those key milestones.

-Based on those mapped out Gutenberg releases, you can then make changes to release cycles as needed whether making releases longer or shorter.
-For example, you might want to have a shorter release cycle so it aligns with the same week as the first beta to maximize the number of features included from the core editor.
+With Gutenberg releases happening biweekly, you can then determine which Gutenberg release is scheduled closest to Beta 1 and, if necessary, rearrange the plugin release date so it aligns better with the Beta 1 date.
+Ideally, the Gutenberg RC should be cut 4-5 days before Beta 1 to give plenty of time for any bugs to be identified and fixed, as well as publishing the npm packages and updating their versions in core.

-As part of this planning, be sure to include a communication plan with deadlines that features in core editor need to make in order to be included in a major release.
+As part of this planning, be sure to include a communication plan with deadlines that features need to be merged by in order to be included in a major release.
 The best place to share these deadlines is on Make Core and in [#core-editor](https://make.wordpress.org/core/tag/core-editor/) slack channel as a pinned post.
 You may also want to give a heads up for specific deadlines as they get closer in the core editor meetings.

 **Project Board Management**